top of page

 The Orange Pinocchio

-Once upon a time, there lived a wealthy man named Fredpetto.
+Once upon a time in MAGAland, there lived a wealthy man named Fredpetto.
 He was a slum lord and wished to have a real son to follow in his path.
 One night, he wished upon a star and a lovely lady appeared.
-“Fedpetto,” she said, “your wish will be granted.
+“Fredpetto,” she said, “your wish will be granted.
 That lump of coal over there will be brought to life and become your son.
 His name is Pinocchio.”

-The lady waved a magic wand, and the lump of coal formed into beautiful white boy child.
-He moved around like a boy, but was pale and looked more like the Pillsbury Doughboy.
+The lady waved a magic wand, and the lump of coal transformed into beautiful white boy child.
+He moved around like a real boy, but was pale and pasty, closely resembling the Pillsbury Doughboy.

-“Pinocchio, you must always tell the truth, or you will turn into an orange.”
+“Pinocchio, you must always tell the truth, or you will turn into an orange,” warned the lovely lady.

 The little boy Pinocchio followed Fredpetto about the slums and soon learned all about cheating and corrupt business practices from his father.
-Fredpetto was proud, so he treated Pinocchio with all the cruelty and poor parenting he deserved.
+He learned it was easier to sue someone than to pay them.
+He learned to stiff his contractors and to apply red-lining just enough to not get caught.
+He even learned to appreciate how paying taxes is for losers.
+Fredpetto was proud of his new son, so he treated Pinocchio with all the cruelty and poor parenting he deserved.

 Pinocchio grew up and built upon the slum lord empire of Fredpetto.
 But to do so, he had to lie repeatedly.
 Soon, he was turning more orange with every passing day.
 After a few hundred thousand lies, Pinocchio finally became a full-fledged naval orange.

 All the people of MAGAland rejoiced.
-Because orange was their favorite complexion color, they made Pinocchio the king.
+Because orange was their favorite complexion color, they made Pinocchio their Wolf King.
 Pinocchio ruled the land with an iron fist, sharing all the cruelty and poor leadership he learned from Fredpetto.
 The people of MAGAland lived happily ever after.

 The End.